-30% coursework and 70% end of year exam (which is normally in the November of Year 11)
+30% coursework and 70% end of year exam (which is normally in the November of Year 11.)
+Your written exam has two sections.
+Section A is a variety of shorter answer questions.
+For Section B you are expected to choose 2, 15 mark questions from a selection provided.